 About Us

-Academy Award® and Emmy Award® nominated filmmakers Tia Lessin and Carl Deal founded Elsewhere Films in 2007 to create documentary films of cultural relevance, social purpose and artistic integrity, and to strategically distribute these films to maximize their social and community impact.
+Academy Award® and Emmy Award® winning filmmakers Tia Lessin and Carl Deal founded Elsewhere Films in 2007 to create documentary films of cultural relevance, social purpose and artistic integrity, and to strategically distribute these films to maximize their social and community impact.

-They are the Producers and Directors of Trouble the Water, winner of the Gotham Independent Film Award and Grand Jury Prizes at the Sundance Film Festival and the Full Frame Documentary Film Festival.
-Trouble the Water was named one of the top ten documentaries of the year by The New Yorker, Salon.com, Entertainment Weekly, Los Angeles Times and New York magazine and was called “endlessly moving….magnificent” by Time, “Superb” by The New York Times; “Four Stars….extraordinary” by Roger Ebert and “.amazing – truly amazing” by the Chicago Tribune.
-They were also nominated for NAACP Image and Producers Guild awards for their work on Trouble the Water.
+Carl and Tia are the Producers and Directors of Trouble the Water, winner of the Gotham Independent Film Award and Grand Jury Prizes at the Sundance Film Festival and the Full Frame Documentary Film Festival.
+Trouble the Water was named one of the top ten documentaries of the year by The New Yorker, Salon.com, Entertainment Weekly, Los Angeles Times and New York magazine and was called “endlessly moving….magnificent” by Time and “The best American documentary in recent memory” by The New York Times.
+They were also nominated for an Oscar, and NAACP Image Award, and PGA awards for their work on Trouble the Water.

 In television, Tia was line producer of Martin Scorsese’s No Direction Home: Bob Dylan and received two Emmy nominations for her work as producer of the critically acclaimed television series The Awful Truth.
 She won the Sidney Hillman Prize for Broadcast Journalism for her directorial debut Behind the Labels, produced in partnership with the human rights group WITNESS.